kismetdev/ApiTester/README.md

 ## Usage

 1. Open Solution with <a href="https://visualstudio.microsoft.com/">Visual Studio</a>
-2. change Debug -> Release and Compile
+2. Change Debug -> Release and Compile
+*(2.5.
+Unblock Form1.resx cause of mark of the web)*
 3. Test some API's 😎